Defective Drug Injury Attorneys Taking on Complex Risperdal Lawsuits

-The defective drug litigators of Bailey & Greer have the skills, the resources and the experience necessary to handle complex product liability claims like these.
+The defective drug litigators of Bailey & Greer have the skills, the resources and the experience necessary to handle complex product liability claims.
 Together, we can help you protect your children’s futures.

 Schedule a case review with a Memphis defective drugs attorney today

 The Memphis-based law firm of Bailey & Greer, PLLC is proud to serve and protect victims of medical products liability around Wet Tennessee, including in Jackson.
-If you lost a loved one, or if your child was prescribed Risperdal for an off-label use which led to serious – perhaps even permanent – side effects, we want to help.
-Please fill out our contact form or call 877-819-4414 to schedule a free consultation.
+Please fill out our contact form or call 901-680-9777 to schedule a free consultation.